Student Guide (including terms & conditions)

 A. Plenty Training is not responsible for any failure to perform its obligations under this agreement if it is prevented from, or delayed in, performing those obligations as a result of unforeseen circumstances beyond its control, including the delivery of training or other services at published dates and locations (“force majeure”).
 An event of force majeure is an event or circumstance which is beyond the control and without the fault or negligence of Plenty Training and which by the exercise of reasonable diligence Plenty Training was unable to prevent, provided that event or circumstance is limited to the following:

-(i) Riot, war, invasion, act of foreign enemies, hostilities (whether war be declared or not), acts of terrorism, civil war, rebellion, revolution, insurrection of military or usurped power, requisition or compulsory acquisition by any governmental or competent authority;
+(i) Riot, war, invasion, act of foreign enemies, hostilities (whether war be declared or not), acts of terrorism, civil war, rebellion, revolution, insurrection of military or usurped power, requisition or compulsory acquisition by any governmental or competent authority, or criminal activity by a third party;

 (ii) A change in the law rendering performance illegal;